Information About IEEE 802.1Q Tunneling

-In the following network figure, VLAN 40 is configured as the native VLAN for the IEEE 802.1Q trunk port from Customer X at the ingress edge device in the service-provider network (Device B).
-Device A of Customer X sends a tagged packet on VLAN 30 to the ingress tunnel port of Device B in the service-provider network, which belongs to access VLAN 40.
-Because the access VLAN of the tunnel port (VLAN 40) is the same as the native VLAN of the edge device trunk port (VLAN 40), the metro tag is not added to tagged packets received from the tunnel port.
-The packet carries only the VLAN 30 tag through the service-provider network to the trunk port of the egress-edgedevice (Device C) and is misdirected through the egress device tunnel port to Customer Y.
+In the following network figure, VLAN 40 is configured as the native VLAN for the IEEE 802.1Q trunk port from Customer X at the ingress edge switch in the service-provider network (Switch B).
+Switch A of Customer X sends a tagged packet on VLAN 30 to the ingress tunnel port of Switch B in the service-provider network, which belongs to access VLAN 40.
+Because the access VLAN of the tunnel port (VLAN 40) is the same as the native VLAN of the edge switch trunk port (VLAN 40), the metro tag is not added to tagged packets received from the tunnel port.
+The packet carries only the VLAN 30 tag through the service-provider network to the trunk port of the egress-edge switch (Switch C) and is misdirected through the egress switch tunnel port to Customer Y.

 These are some ways to solve this problem:

-Use the vlan dot1q tag native global configuration command to configure the edge devices so that all packets going out an IEEE 802.1Q trunk, including the native VLAN, are tagged.
-If the devices is configured to tag native VLAN packets on all IEEE 802.1Q trunks, the devices accepts untagged packets, but sends only tagged packets.
+Use the vlan dot1q tag native global configuration command to configure the edge switches so that all packets going out an IEEE 802.1Q trunk, including the native VLAN, are tagged.
+If the switch is configured to tag native VLAN packets on all IEEE 802.1Q trunks, the switch drops untagged packets, and sends and receives only tagged packets.